Law Society of Saskatchewan

 • Coach you to help you represent yourself

-• Can my case be broken down into smaller steps, divided between me and my lawyer?
+• Can my case be broken down into smaller steps, divided between me and my lawyer or limited licensee?

-• Are there complicated issues that cannot easily be split between me and my lawyer?
+• Are there complicated issues that cannot easily be split between me and my lawyer or limited licensee?

-• Are there important deadlines approaching that I can’t meet?
+• Are there important deadlines approaching that I cannot meet?

 • Do I feel comfortable and prepared to take on some of the legal work myself?

-What questions should I ask before hiring a lawyer?
+What questions should I ask before hiring a legal professional?

 • How many cases like mine have you handled before?

-• How long have you worked at this firm?
+• How long have you worked at this firm or organization?

-• Do you have enough time to deal with my problem quickly?
+• Do you have enough time to deal with my problem?

 • When can we meet?

-• Do you charge anything for the first meeting?
+• Do you charge for the first meeting?

 • How much do you charge for your services?

-• Approximately how much will your services cost me in total?
+• How much will everything cost me in total?

-• Do you require a retainer (i.e. down payment) for your services?
+• Do you require a payment of a retainer (i.e., down payment) for your services?

-• Do you offer any alternative fees (e.g. fixed or flat rate) or services (e.g. limited scope) arrangements?
+• Do you offer alternative fees, like fixed or flat rates, or different service options, like limited scope services?

-• Do you provide your clients with a detailed invoice or fee statement?
+• Do you give detailed invoices or fee statements?

 • How often will you send a bill?